Rethinking Church Part 4: Beyond Belief

 Likewise, it now seems Christianity in America is undergoing a faith crisis of its own.
 We are being forced to reckon with our collective unhealth and dysfunction.
 To put it simply, it appears the Church is failing at its main job.
 Despite all our experts and resources, discipleship in most churches–how people become more like Jesus–is largely defunct.
 We’re seeing many Bible-believing Christians glorify war and violence, worship wealth and power, and ignore systemic injustice and racism.
 We're seeing celebrity pastors and church leaders–people we've put up on pedestals–being just as prone to scandals, corruption, and abuse as anyone else in power.
 We like to think that the judgmental hypocritical Christians we always hear about are just a few bad apples, but could it be that our current form of Christianity is simply not very good at producing Christ-like people?

-Christianity often behaves as if it’s always the smartest person in the room.
-But thanks to globalization and the internet, we’re aware that there are many belief systems besides our own that have valuable perspectives and truths to offer.
-We are also learning our own history and realizing that Christianity has been wrong, many times, about a LOT of things!
+Christianity often behaves as if it’s always the smartest person in the room but thanks to globalization and the internet, we’re aware that there are many belief systems besides our own that have valuable perspectives and truths to offer.
+We are also learning our own history and realizing that Christianity has been wrong, many times, about many things!
 The Church has been wrong about slavery and segregation, about patriarchy and sexism, about colonization and conquest, about politics and power, about science and mental health, etc. We have to admit that for a religion based on having “the truth,” we don’t seem to be very good at discerning or even agreeing on what is actually true.
 It’s enough to make one wonder, does Christianity even work?

 It seems we have reached the limit to how far our top-down head-centered spirituality can take us.
 And we need new pathways that can guide us into the future.